Maywood, California

 As of July 1, 2010, Maywood became the first municipality in California to outsource all of its city services, dismantling its police department, laying off all city employees except for the city manager, city attorney and elected officials, and contracting with outside agencies for the provision of all municipal services.
-The population was 27,395 at the 2010 census.
+The population was 25,138 at the 2020 census.

 History

-The land on which Maywood now stands had been populated by Native American tribes for centuries.
+The land on which Maywood stands had been populated by Native American tribes for centuries.
 The area that would later become Maywood was deeded in 1781 by the Spanish monarchy to Spanish War veteran Manuel Nieto.
 When the settlement of Pueblo de Nuestra Senora de Los Angeles was recorded, it included the cow pasture (now Maywood) that eventually turned into a rancho.

 In 1919, May Wood, a popular young woman who worked for the real estate corporation developing the 2,300 acre ranch into home tracts, agreed to lend her name to the property.
 The development of Maywood later survived a bitter challenge to dissolve the prospective city in early 1924.

-On September 2, 1924, Maywood's citizens voted to incorporate and about 300 people turned out for the dedication, including Miss May Wood.
-By 1924, the population of Maywood had reached 1,000.
-The city featured homes, stores and a movie theater.
-In the 1930s, gamblers were successfully removed from the city.
-Maywood Parks and Recreation built Maywood Park, had its beginnings in the 1930s, when a large meadow was turned into the present day baseball field.
-The Golden State Baseball Association made Maywood Park its home in the early 1950s.

 The Chrysler Corporation had an auto assembly plant in Maywood from the 1920s until its closing in July 1971.
 It was located at 5800 Eastern Avenue at Slauson, and was generally referred to as the "Los Angeles" Plant.
 When the city of Commerce was incorporated in 1961, that corner was annexed as were several in the surrounding area.

 Maywood Assembly was a Ford Motor Company assembly plant also located in Maywood, that operated from 1948 until 1957.
 The address was 5801 S. Eastern Avenue, and it was across the street from the Chrysler Assembly factory, and exclusively built Lincoln and Mercury vehicles.
 The factory was closed and demolished when operations at Maywood and Long Beach were combined into a new factory in Pico Rivera in 1958.